Geological Survey of Tanzania

-The Geological Survey of Tanzania or GST (Uchiunguzi wa Jiolojia wa Tanzania in Swahili) is a scientific department under the Tanzanian government.
+The Geological Survey of Tanzania or GST (Uchiunguzi wa Jiolojia wa Tanzania) is a scientific department under the Tanzanian government.
 The scientists of the GST investigate the landscape of Tanzania, as well as its natural resources and potential hazards.
 The work of the organization is interdisciplinary and includes biology, geography, geology, and hydrology.
 The GST is a fact-finding scientific group without that works with the Ministry of Minerals.
 In 1925 the agency was established under the British colonial government.
 Mussa Daniel Budeba, a geologist, is the organization's current chief executive officer.

 In accordance with The Executive Agency Act No. 30, [CAP 245] of 1997, establishment order, 2005, Government notice no: 418 released on 9/12/2005, the Geological Survey of Tanzania (GST) was created as a Government Executive Agency in October 2005.
 Through the Written Laws (Miscellaneous Amendments) Act, No. 7 of 2017, the Tanzanian government revised the Mining Act of 2010 in July 2017.
 In addition to the various GST functions outlined in the Mining Act of 2010, new ones were added by the modification.